 Windows 10 now includes a “Your Phone” app that will bring Windows 10’s smartphone integration features that allow to access your photos and send SMS using your PC instead of the phone.
 Microsoft even put a shortcut to this app on the default desktop.

 For Android phone users running Android 7.0 or newer, the Your Phone app lets you text from your PC and instantly access photos from your phone on your PC.
 In the future, Microsoft plans to add syncing notifications from your Android phone.
-This is already available in the Cortana app, but Microsoft wants to make them easier to discover.
+This is already available in the Cortana app, but Microsoft wants to make it easier to discover.

 iPhone owners are, unsurprisingly, more restricted in terms of Windows compatibility, as iOS already maintains such close links with macOS, Apple’s Mac software.
 However, they will be able to send a link to a Windows PC via the Continue on PC feature, which is actually already available on Windows 10.